Healthy-Lifestyle-Assistant/docs/Guides.md

 - Request review from another developer.
 - After review is completed, inform the Project manager.
 PM will merge your pull request to the main branch.
 - After merging, return to IDE and checkout to the “origin/main” branch, pull and merge changes from the remote repository.

+## Working with Proposals

+### Difference between Ideas and Proposals

+**Ideas** are abstract concepts.

+**Proposals** are ideas + benefits for the project + ability to implement it + responsibility.

+### What to Take into Account about Your Proposals

+- Is it beneficial for the project?
+So it’s important to argue your proposals within the team and list benefits for the projects.
+- Do you have expertise and enough time and motivation to implement your proposals?
+As an initiator you will be primarily responsible for an implementation of your proposals.
+- What will it cost for other team members?
+Do we need to refactor and change much of what we already have?

+### Typical Workflow on Proposals

+- Schedule a call and discuss your proposals with the team.
+Explain your answers to the questions above.
+- Create a separate branch, implement your proposals, test it, make a pull request.
+- After successful review of other team members, the Project manager will merge your branch.
+- To work on proposals for UI porotypes, use Figma.

+### Backlog

+The proposals team agreed with and which we don’t have time to implement are included in “backlog.md” in “docs” repository.